jackcaver/FLS/README.md

 # FLS
 Open-source server software for ModNation Racers PSP.

-Currently it is just a prototype
+Currently it is just a prototype...

 ## Legal disclaimer
 Sony Computer Entertaiment, United Front Games and San Diego Studios are not related to this project